evkx/evkx.github.io/content/models/xpeng/g6/g6_rwd_standard_range/_index.md

 ---
 title: XPENG G6 RWD Standard Range
 linktitle: "G6 RWD Standard Range"
-description: "XPENG G6 RWD Standard Range is an all-electric SUV with a CLTC range of up to 755 km (469 miles).
+description: "XPENG G6 RWD Standard Range is an all-electric SUV with a WLTP range of up to 435 km (270 miles).
 EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true